P.S.H.E. and R.S.E. (Personal, Social and Health Education/ Relationships and Sex Education)

 - Rights and responsibilities

 Children are taught about how to stay safe and healthy.
 This includes areas such as drugs and alcohol, diet, mental and physical wellbeing.
 Children also learn about what makes a healthy relationship and how to recognise good and bad friendships.
-In Years 5 and 6, pupils learn about puberty and prepare for secondary school transition.
+In Years 3 to 6, pupils learn about puberty, periods, personal hygiene and prepare for secondary school transition.

 Walk to School and The Daily Mile

 We encourage children to walk to school as it is healthier and prevents traffic and pollution around the school.
 Pupils take part in The Daily Mile, a 1 mile fun run around the playground, that promotes fitness.